2021 Best Transportation & Materials Moving Colleges for Non-Traditional Students in the Great Lakes Region

 The #2 spot in this year's ranking belongs to Purdue University - Main Campus.
 Purdue is a very large public school located in the small city of West Lafayette.
 In addition to being on our best for non-traditional students list, Purdue has also earned the #1 rank in our Best Colleges for Transportation & Materials Moving in the Great Lakes Region ranking.

-About 0.8% of Purdue students default on their loans in three years, which is lower than average.
+The student loan default rate at Purdue is lower than is typical, just 0.8% of students default in three years.
 Approximately 19,239 students take at least one class online at Purdue.
-7,612 students are part time.
+About 7,612 of the students at Purdue are attending part time.

 The #3 spot in this year's ranking belongs to Southern Illinois University Carbondale.
-Located in the city of Carbondale, SIUC is a public school with a fairly large student population.
+Located in the small city of Carbondale, SIUC is a public school with a fairly large student population.
 SIUC did well in our major quality rankings, too.
 It placed #5 on our Best Colleges for Transportation & Materials Moving in the Great Lakes Region list.

 Ohio State University - Main Campus comes in at #4 in this year's ranking.
-Ohio State is a very large public school located in the large city of Columbus.
+Ohio State is a fairly large public school located in the large city of Columbus.
 Ohio State also took the #3 spot in our Best Colleges for Transportation & Materials Moving in the Great Lakes Region rankings.

-The school has a low student loan default rate of 1.2%.
+About 1.2% of Ohio State students default on their loans in three years, which is lower than average.
 There are approximately 42,293 students at Ohio State that take at least one class online.
 There are roughly 8,459 part time students in attendance at Ohio State.

 Western Michigan University earned the #5 spot in our 2021 rankings.
-Located in the city of Kalamazoo, WMU is a public college with a large student population.
+Located in the small city of Kalamazoo, WMU is a public college with a large student population.
 WMU also made our Best Colleges for Transportation & Materials Moving in the Great Lakes Region list, coming in at #4.

-About 2.0% of WMU students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 2.0%.
 There are approximately 10,416 students at WMU that take at least one class online.
 There are roughly 5,241 part time students in attendance at WMU.

 Kent State University at Kent landed the #6 spot in our 2021 best transportation & materials moving schools for non-traditional students.
-Located in the large suburb of Kent, Kent State is a public college with a very large student population.
+Located in the large suburb of Kent, Kent State is a public school with a very large student population.
 Kent State did well in our major quality rankings, too.
 It placed #6 on our Best Colleges for Transportation & Materials Moving in the Great Lakes Region list.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.